 What do the numbers and letters on oil mean?

 This is the oil’s rating.
 Modern oils are known as multigrades.
 That means they have additives to ensure they don’t get too thick when it’s cold or too thin when they warm up.
 They effectively fall into two viscosity grades depending on the temperature.
 If an oil is 10w/40, the ‘w’ stands for winter.
 The lower the numbers are, the thinner the oil.
 Therefore the 10w means it has a certain viscosity in the winter enabling it to remain sufficiently liquid to lubricate, even when the weather is freezing.
 The 40 is the engine’s viscosity when it’s hot so it shouldn’t get too thin when it warms up.

 The higher a liquid’s viscosity, the more like a solid it will appear.
 So engine oil can’t have a viscosity that’s too high or it will be too thick to flow round the engine and lubricate the moving parts sufficiently to ensure they don’t rub together.
 If the viscosity is too low, when the oil heats up, it will become so liquid that it no longer lubricates.
 It’s a trade-off, but a vital one for the life of your engine.

-* Nick Reid is a fellow of the Institute of the Motor Industry and head of transformation at Green Flag
+Nick Reid is a fellow of the Institute of the Motor Industry and head of automotive technology at Direct Line Group